-Chiropodists specialize in the recognition, assessment, treatment, and ongoing care of the foot.
-An essential member of the health care team, the Chiropodist has many skills and techniques that help patients eliminate foot pain, gain mobility, and maintain healthy feet.
+Chiropodists specialize in the recognition, assessment, treatment, and ongoing care of the foot – and are an essential member of the health care team.
+A chiropodist has many skills and techniques that help patients eliminate foot pain, gain mobility, and maintain healthy feet.

-The chiropodist is an important member of the medical team.
-He/she is responsible for the early detection of many diseases and plays a key role in preventing and treating those aspects which affect the feet and lower limbs.
+A chiropodist is an important member of the medical team – and is responsible for the early detection of many diseases and plays a key role in preventing and treating those aspects which affect the feet and lower limbs.

-Studies in North America and Europe have shown that with regular treatment from a chiropodist/podiatrist, many elderly patients remain ambulatory, active and in their own homes for a longer period of time.
+- Studies in North America and Europe have shown that with regular treatment from a chiropodist and podiatrist, many elderly patients remain ambulatory, active and in their own homes for a longer period of time.

 More than 80% of the population is expected to develop a foot problem at some point in their lifetime, and chiropodists are there to assess, treat, and prevent these problems!